Hierarchical Topic Modeling

 if not hasattr(self.model, "vocab_embeddings"):

-self.model.vocab_embeddings = self.model.encoder_.encode(
+self.model.vocab_embeddings = self.model.encode_documents(

 self.model.vectorizer.get_feature_names_out()